 Lane-splitting may also contribute to collisions.
 Since New York drivers do not expect motorcycles to maneuver through traffic, motorcyclists engaging in lane-splitting are more likely to be struck by a car that is merging or changing lanes.

 After a motorcycle accident, call the police.
 Get emergency medical help right away, if you’re seriously injured.
 Otherwise, remain at the scene to exchange information with anyone else involved.
 Take photos.
 It’s a good idea to get a medical checkup as soon as possible, just in case you have hidden injuries.

 Before you deal with an insurance company or talk to another driver’s lawyer, talk to an NYC personal injury attorney about your rights.
-Call Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 today to schedule a free consultation.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 today to schedule a free consultation.

 Michael Fitzpatrick obtained a settlement for a 58-year-old man who was riding his motorcycle when he was struck by the defendant's vehicle exiting a driveway.

 Kenneth J. Halperin represented a motorcycle driver in upstate New York who was ejected from his motorcycle when he ran over a patch of small rocks in a roadway, causing him to lose control of his bike.